Open days and events

 Our course offers you the opportunity to study Greek and Roman art and archaeology at one of the largest Classics departments in the UK.
 The course is intercollegiate with options taught at King’s, UCL and Royal Holloway and you can take advantage of our close links to the Institute of Classical Studies, one of the UK’s best Classical libraries.
 It gives you the unique opportunity to acquire technical skills provided by optional modules in papyrology, epigraphy and palaeography.
-It leads to further research or careers in education, journalism, finance, politics and cultural sectors.
+It leads to further research or careers in education, journalism, finance, politics and the cultural sector.

 Located on the north bank of the River Thames, the Strand Campus houses King's College London's arts and sciences faculties.